johnsirmon/python_project_template/README.md

 This repository serves as a template for Python projects, providing a standardized structure and setup process.
 It includes essential configuration files and a basic directory layout to kickstart your Python development.

+## Pre-Setup Requirements

+Before you begin setting up this project, ensure the following prerequisites are met:
+- Conda is installed on your system.
+[Install Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) if you haven't already.
+- Conda must be added to your system's PATH environment variable.
+[Manage PATH](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#setting-environment-variables).
+- For Windows users, administrative privileges are required to run the setup script.
+To do this, right-click on the Command Prompt and select "Run as administrator".

 ## Project Structure

 - `src/`: Main source code for the project.
 This is where your application logic resides.